MRCollective/repave.psm1/readme.md

 Installs Windows Azure SDK 2.3, Windows Azure 2.3 Tools for Visual Studio 2013 and the Windows Azure PowerShell commandlets all using WebPI.

+Currently, this doesn't work because the latest version of webpicmd is needed, but it fails due to path issues.
+If you manually install webpicmd as the latest version and fix the path issues then you can run this successfully.

 ### Install-Office2013Iso($iso, $msp)

 Installs Office 2013 using the given `.iso` and `.msp` files.
 Generate a `.msp` by mounting the iso and invoking `setup.exe /admin`.